 In addition, a distinction must be made between local funding offers and those that are available nationwide and are awarded independent of the university at which students are enrolled.

 Local funding offers come either from the University of Oldenburg itself or from institutions cooperating with it, such as foundations and other providers.
-These include all scholarships, grants and prizes managed by the Servicepoint Scholarships and the International Student Office.
+These include all scholarships, grants and prizes managed by the Servicepoint Scholarships and the International Office.
 Enrollment at Carl von Ossietzky University is a prerequisite for application.

 The Servicepoint Scholarships is part of the Presidential Department of Studies and Teaching.
 It reports to the Vice-President for Studies and Teaching and manages seven different funding programmes.